- DAWS and trackers of note

 None of these do what I want.
 Long story.

 I have some ideas I want to implement myself but I will probably never have time.

 Somewhere between delays and samplers, slicers are about creative rearrangement of repetitive sound.

-Less-tempo-oriented than slicers are granular synthesizers.
+Less-tempo-oriented than slicers are granular synthesizers, i.e. they do concatenative synthesis.
 In a sense these are everywhere, since much of modern DSP is based on granular processing, e.g. pitch shifting is based on it - but granular synthesizers put more parameters under your control.

 There are comprehensive indices of these things, but I’ve only a used a few.

 Arturia’s Efx FRAGMENTS seems to be rather nice.

 There are a number of granular delays and effects in Ableton but I am bored of that platform.